Categories

 Start at the Veterinarian

 Dr. Marks suggests scheduling an appointment with your Fear Free veterinarian to discuss your travel plans.
 Make sure you have copies of your pet’s vaccination records or titer results.
 You may need them if you will be boarding pets or having them groomed during the trip.
 Keep in mind that some vaccinations, such as the one for canine influenza, require an initial injection and a booster several weeks later, so factor that into your schedule.
+Before traveling, check vaccination, parasite prevention, and health certificate requirements for your destination, lodging, airline, or boarding facility, especially if crossing state lines.

 Dr. Marks advises stocking up on medications, such as insulin doses for pets with diabetes.
 If your dog or cat has a chronic illness, bring medical records as well as shot records.

-Your pet should also wear an ID tag with your cell phone number as well as an email address in case you enter an area without cell reception.
+Your pet should also wear an ID tag with your phone number as well as an email address in case you enter an area without cell reception.

 Prepping at Home